F. Lee Bailey: Carl A. Coppolino

 Carl A. Coppolino was accused of the July 30, 1963, murder of retired Army Col. William Farber, his neighbor and the husband of Marjorie Farber, with whom Coppolino was having an affair.
 He was also accused of the August 28, 1965, murder of his wife, Carmela Coppolino.
 The prosecution claimed that Coppolino injected his victims with a paralyzing drug called succinylcholine chloride, which at the time was undetectable due to limited forensic technology.
 Bailey successfully defended Coppolino in the New Jersey case over the death of Farber in December 1966.
 However, Coppolino was convicted of murdering his wife in Florida.
 He was paroled after serving 12 years of his sentence.

 George Edgerly

 Bailey attended Keeler Polygraph Institute in Chicago, where he became an expert in lie detector tests.
 It was in this capacity that he was enlisted by the defense in the case of George Edgerly, a mechanic charged with murdering his wife.
 When Edgerly's attorney was incapacitated by a heart attack, Bailey took over the defense.
 Edgerly—whose story was one of several that served as the basis for the television series and film The Fugitive—was acquitted.
+He was later convicted of a series of other crimes, including the murder of General Motors representative Frank Smith in 1974 and a rape which took place in 1975.